 - Blouses made of sheer fabric may be worn only as an over blouse to tops that meet previously stated guidelines.

-- Hoods, hats, caps, head stockings, hair rollers, sunglasses, bandanas, combs, etc. shall not be worn except in designated areas and on designated days.
+- Hoods, hats, caps, head stockings, hair rollers, sunglasses, bandanas, combs, wide headbands, and other types of headwear shall not be worn except in designated areas and on designated days.

 - Shoes must be worn at all times.
 Bedroom slippers or shower shoes are not to be worn.
 All students must wear soft soled athletic shoes in PE classes.
 Hard soled shoes are not permitted in gymnasiums.